-The Academy has formalised its risk management arrangements.
-In the Summer term it both approved a Risk Management Strategy and reviewed the Strategic Risk Register.
-The Strategic Risk Register is now reviewed both by the SLT and Governors on an annual basis.
+The Academy has further developed its risk management strategy by appointing an Audit Committee (Governors' sub-committee) whose terms of reference are to monitor the AT's risk management and internal financial central systems and to report to the Finance and Premises Committee.
+The Audit Committee will review the strategic risk register four times per year.
 The Risk Register seeks to both identify the likelihood of a risk occurring, its impact and actions that are being taken to mitigate the risk.
 Risks included on the Register are varied but include public profile risks such as the Academy not seen by the public to be meeting its objectives.
-In addition the register records the risks associated with major incidents, ICT system failures, and several financial and operational risks, including budgetary risks and health and safety and safeguarding of student risks.
-Some significant financial risks such as public and employee liability are covered by Insurance.
-The Academy operates systems of internal financial control and checks and these are examined periodically by the Academy's auditors and Responsible Officer.
-During the period January - August 2012 a number of improvements were put in place to strengthen the Academy's internal controls.
-These are recorded in the Statement of Internal Control on page 10.
+In addition the register records the risks associated with major incidents, ICT system failures and several financial and operational risks, including budgetary risks and health and safety and safeguarding of students risks.
+Some significant financial risks such as public and employee liability are covered by insurance.
+The Academy operates systems of internal financial control which is annually reviewed by the Audit Committee, with additional periodic checks by the Academy's auditors and Responsible Officer.